Ontario Title Protection Legislation

 Going forward, FP Canada will work diligently to promote the value of the Financial Planner title to industry firms for the benefit of consumer clarity.

 FSRA has published a Fee Rule detailing assessments and fees associated with the title protection framework.
-Please see: Amended FSRA Fee Rule
+Please learn more by visiting the FSRA Fee Rule.